 - About distributed file systems and the MapReduce paradigm: Yahoo!
 Hadoop Tutorial (besides Chapter 2 in RU).

 - For a deeper study of the practical parts: Data Science and Engineering with Spark program of edX.

 The course requires knowledge of the main topics of bachelor-level computer programming, calculus, probability, and statistics.

 The exam consists of a project and an oral test, both related to the topics covered in the course.
-The project, described in a report, requires to process one or more datasets through the critical application of the techniques described during the classes.
+The project, possibly joint with the Statistical methods for machine learning course, requires to process one or more datasets through the critical application of the techniques described during the classes, and is described in a written report.
 The evaluation of the project, expressed with a pass/fail mark, considers the level of mastery of the topics and the clarity of the report.
 The oral test, which is accessed after a positive evaluation of the project, is based on the discussion of some topics covered in the course and on in-depth questions about the presented project.
 The evaluation of the oral test, expressed on a scale between 0 and 30, takes into account the level of mastery of the topics, clarity, and language skills.